 Puppies do not have all their vaccines until sixteen weeks old, so be sure to keep playtime indoors or in your garden and begin training at home until your puppy can join a puppy class.

-Not all dog parents can provide their dog with the levels of exercise they need, but fortunately, some solutions can help burn extra energy!
+Not all dog parents can provide their dogs with the levels of exercise they need, but fortunately, some solutions can help burn extra energy!

 - Interactive toys keep your dog stimulated even when you are at work!

-- A dog walker to walk and play with your dog while you are working provides extra daily exercise.
+- A dog walker to walk and play with your dog while working provides extra daily exercise.

 - Doggy daycare offers an energy outlet for particularly active dog breeds.

 When people label certain breeds as destructive, it is almost always because a dog has acted out due to boredom.
 (We will cover this in more detail shortly.)

 - Chew or scratch at drywall to try to escape to “safety.”

 - Damage walls, doors, or windows to try to escape to find their “person.”

 - Dig at, chew, or lie on items that carry a “safe person” scent to self-soothe.